Century Aluminum

 FAQ

-CENX is a high-risk, high-reward proposition suitable only for investors with a high tolerance for volatility and a strong conviction in sustained high aluminum prices.
-The forward PE of 6.3x suggests significant upside if the company hits its $13.39 EPS target, but the trailing PE of 88.3x and flat revenue growth highlight the extreme risk.
-It could be a good tactical buy for speculators on a meaningful pullback, but it is not a good buy for conservative, long-term, or income-focused investors due to its cyclical nature, lack of dividend, and dependence on unpredictable commodity cycles.
+CENX is a high-risk, high-reward proposition suitable only for investors with a strong tolerance for volatility.
+The potential reward is significant, with a forward P/E of 3.78x suggesting deep undervaluation if the company hits its $15.92 EPS target.
+However, the risk is equally high, with a trailing P/E of 88.3x, recent negative momentum (-11.52% past month), and dependence on volatile aluminum prices.
+It could be a good buy for aggressive traders betting on a commodity supercycle, but it is not a good buy for conservative or income-focused investors.